There’s several areas to consider when preparing for retirement, ranging from retirement objectives to investments to estate planning considerations.

 The age at which it becomes affordable to retire won’t be known just yet, until you determine how much you need to retire.
 So, you can put the answer to that question on ice for now.
 We’ll get to that in a minute.

-The age you can access your super is largely based on your superannuation preservation age, which will be either 59 or 60, but I would suggest going with 60, because this is the age that you can generally access your super tax-free.
+The age you can access your super is largely based on your superannuation preservation age, which is age 60,.

 Finally, the age you can apply for Age Pension payments will be age 67.